doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 ```

 * The `zip()` function here is an iterator of tuples where the values are paired together for each feature.
 * We choose to `yield` because we want to produce a sequence of values over which we will iterate later on, without explicitly saving the sequence in memory.

-&nbsp

 ### 4. Gaussian distribution function